Milan1965/Chewie/readme.md

 #Adding New Functions:
 Core -> system.php: U can add all the new stuff to the system.php...
 Be alert while updating stuff...
 Since it's kinda sensitive!

+If there are some bugs / errors please contact me in my discord server: https://discord.gg/AhQxjQA
 Regards:
 Developer / Owner:
 Milan